Dhairya1510/Attendance_HRONE/README.md

 - The script checks for holidays and leaves before marking attendance
 - Make sure your credentials are kept secure and not shared
+- push some edits in readme so github workflow dont stop
 - The script uses IST (Indian Standard Time) for all operations

 ## License